Instituto Salvadoreño de Contadores Públicos

 • SMO 1: Quality Assurance

-Furthermore, the ISCP reports that it has motivated and engaged its more experienced members to act as reviewers for the QA systems; analyzed the results of annual inspections; and provided training activities based on the findings of the inspection results.
-In 2016, the VII Annual Convention of Public Accountants, which was led by the ISCP, primarily focused on the results of the QA review systems and the new requirements for 2017 due to the changes in professional auditing regulations.
-In 2017, the ISCP led an Inter-American Regional Accounting Seminar, which covered the topic of quality control standards.
+Furthermore, the ISCP reports that it has motivated and engaged its more experienced members to act as reviewers for the QA systems; analyzed the results of annual inspections; and provided training based on the findings of the inspection results.

-In addition, the ISCP disseminates information on the QA review systems and works with universities by promoting the incorporation of QA topics into the curricula.
-Lastly, the ISCP developed a virtual platform which provides professional accountants with tools to maintain high-quality services and raises awareness of the QA review systems in the jurisdiction.
+In addition, the ISCP disseminates information on the QA review systems and works with universities by promoting relevant topics in the curricula.
+Lastly, the ISCP developed a virtual platform that provides professional accountants with tools to maintain high-quality services and raises awareness of the QA review systems in the jurisdiction.

 Current Status: Sustain